deejaygraham/deejaygraham.github.io/src/content/posts/2013-07-12-tell-don't-ask.md

 focus on the principles of good object-oriented design would produce to inspire it's citizens.

+From the Ministry of [Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) Enforcement, inspired also by the wonderful [Avid Grimm](https://avdi.codes/demeter-its-not-just-a-good-idea-its-the-law/).

 <figure class="image" style="width=50%" >
 <svg viewBox="0 0 1200 1600" xmlns="http://www.w3.org/2000/svg" role="img">
 <style>